Home Blog Page 99

 Let’s start with valuable content.
 Before you even mention the term “SEO,” ask yourself, what do I have to offer the world, why is it unique, and why would anybody want it?
 Do you have a digital strategy covering all your digital communications channels?
 Remember that you are competing with millions of other websites.
 Theoretically, you could spend lots of time on SEO and get to that coveted first page to learn that customers don’t find your

 content, products, or services appealing.
 Conversely, don’t give up too fast.
 Many business owners with great products and services never get through to their audiences because they don’t bother with SEO.
 The axiom “If you build it, they will come” stands eternally false on Google.
 The onus is on you, and if you don’t make a compelling case to Google, it will ignore you unless you are the only one in the universe offering that super hot product (e.g., you have a monopoly).
 So, produce content that stands out.
 Make sure you provide value.
 Sometimes it is a sacrifice.
-You may choose to share valuable information that your
+You may share valuable information that your

-content, make sure everything you write is well structured, clean, and free of factual and grammatical errors.
+content, make sure everything you write is well-structured, clean, and free of factual and grammatical errors.
 Write using plain language.
 There are multiple resources on this.
 It is generally recommended that website content is written at the grade six reading level.
-Sometimes it may not be possible for all industries but do your best.
+Sometimes, it may not be possible for all industries, but do your best.
 Another helpful metric is the Flesch-Kincaid readability index.
 It’s recommended to keep it above 60 (you can use this free tool).
 Be friendly, approachable, and lighthearted.

 READ MORE :